karthikeyanVK/bookish-dollop/readme.md

 ```

-## Step 6: Copy below code to initialize the stdio server
+## Step 6: Copy below code to initialize the stdio server in  index.ts

 ```
 async function main() {